-The health consequences of obesity are many and varied, ranging from an increased risk of premature death to a range of debilitating illnesses that have an adverse effect on quality of life (8).
+The health consequences of obesity are many and varied.
+They range from an increased risk of early death to chronic illnesses that have a negative effect on quality of life (8).
 It increases the risk of diseases such as Type 2 diabetes, cardiovascular disease and certain cancers (9, 10).
-Other health impacts of excess weight in which there is emerging evidence include asthma, gallbladder disease, osteoarthritis, chronic back pain, infertility, maternal and foetal mortality and morbidity (10-12).
-Body weight status during childhood and adolescence are important risk factors for the presence of adult overweight or obesity and the associated risks of increased morbidity and mortality (13).
+Other health impacts of excess weight, for which there is emerging evidence, include asthma, gallbladder disease, osteoarthritis, chronic back pain, infertility, maternal and foetal morbidity and mortality (10-12).
+Body weight status during childhood and adolescence are predictive of adult overweight or obesity and the associated risks (13).